Want to have a productive academic year? Start with a mindful summer!

 You can set goals for a full, productive academic year, but I’d honestly recommend that you first focus on the 4 months you’ll have till the end of the year (generally September-December).

 But not all goals are created equal! ;) And you can have a look at this blog post on how to do your goal setting in an effective way and get the matching workbook to have it all in place.
-And if you’d like to have space and time to set those goals together in a guided way, I have a 2-hour workshop on goal setting coming soon!
+And if you’d like to have space and time to set those goals together in a guided way, I have a 2.5-hour online workshop on goal setting you can do at any time!
 You can read more about it here.

 Connect with people